rid14real/rid14real/README.md

-- 👋 Hi, I am Ridwan Badmus
+- 👋 Hi, my name is Ridwan Badmus, I am a young lawyer passionate about the technology industry.
+I aspire to become a self-taught technologist applying emerging technology tools to create values.
 - 👀 I’m interested in law, software and blockchain development, and the IT industry as a whole.
 - 🌱 I’m currently learning the above interested areas, and other emerging and disruptive technologies not limited to cloud computing and cybersecurity and making constant progress.
 - 💞️ I’m looking to collaborate on the above areas of interest and their related fields in the legal and technology industry.